mitchchn/mitchchn.github.io/_posts/2014-05-14-os-x-terminal.md

 ## 2. **pbcopy** and **pbpaste**

 These two commands let you copy and paste text from the command line.
-Of course, you could also just use your mouse — but the real power of `pbcopy` and `pbbpaste`comes from the fact that they're UNIX commands, and that means they benefit from piping, redirection, and the ability to be in scripts in conjunction with other commands.
+Of course, you could also just use your mouse---but the real power of `pbcopy` and `pbpaste` comes from the fact that they're UNIX commands, and that means they benefit from piping, redirection, and the ability to be in scripts in conjunction with other commands.
 Typing:

     $ ls ~ | pbcopy